hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 been agreed upon by BPI WG-5.
 In addition, you can use the Home Energy Score and BPI – 2101 compliant toggles.
-By activating these toggles, you can see which fields would be required if you wanted to complete a Home Energy Score or fill out a BPI-2101 real estate certificate.
-[THIS WOULD BE AN APPROPRIATE PLACE TO INCLUDE A REFERENCE TO A HPwES CERTIFICATE OF COMPLETION]
+By activating these toggles, you can see which fields would be required if you wanted to complete a Home Energy Score or fill out a BPI-2101 Home Performance Certificate of Completion. [review with robin]

-The fields that are grayed out are optional and represent fields that are relevant in many jurisdictions, but not required.
-You can choose to make optional fields required in your jurisdiction.
+The fields that are grayed out are optional and represent fields that are relevant in many programs, but not required.
+You can choose to make optional fields required in your program.
 However, it is important to note that not all software products on the market collect every possible data point.
-By making some of these data points "required" it may restrict which products are eligible to participate or require you to provide financial assistance [WHY NOT JUST SAY "PAY" INSTEAD OF "PROVIDE FIN ASSISTANCE"?
-IT SOUNDS LIKE WE ARE IN FAVOR OF GIVING SOFTWARE VENDORS HANDOUTS] to software vendors to code their software to to this requirement.
-So it is important to communicate with potential software vendors and make sure to collect their feedback on which fields you require for your jurisdiction [THIS PHRASEOLOGY NEEDS TO BE ADJUSTED.
-THE PROCUREMENT RULES OF SOME PROGS MAY NOT ALLOW THEM TO COMMUNICATE WITH A VENDOR PRIOR TO ISSUING AN RFP FOR SOFTWARE].
-BPI
-WG -5 can help facilitate that conversation in a constructive environment.
+By making some of these data points "required" it may restrict which products are eligible to participate or require you to pay software vendors to code their software to to this requirement.
+So it is important to communicate with potential software vendors and make sure to collect their feedback on which fields you require for your program before determining your final data requirements.
+BPI WG -5 can help facilitate that conversation in a constructive environment.

-Some programs with a large number of measurement-specific rebates are choosing to use the optional feature in a different way.
-Your program can use a minimum standard that is required for every home.
+Some programs with a large number of measure-specific rebates are choosing to identify data points as "optional" to allow flexibility in implementation.
+Your program can use a minimum data collection standard that is required for every home.
 However, if the contractor or software vendor wants to participate in the full spectrum of rebates, they can choose to send "optional" fields that trigger a rebate payment.
-This allow a diverse set of software products and contractor business models to participate, without having to be able to do everything the program may able to offer.
-If you want to choose this path, it will be important to provide clear specifications on which "optional" fields will trigger which rebate payments.[I DON'T UNDERSTAND THIS PARAGRAPH.
-PERHAPS "OPTIONAL" IS NOT THE RIGHT TERM OR SHOULD BE USED WITH ANOTHER TERM TO ENSURE CLARITY]
+This allow a diverse set of software products and contractor business models to participate, without mandating that every software and contractor support the full spectrum of rebates your program portfolio might offer. be able  to do everything the program may able to offer.
+If you want to choose this path, it will be important to provide clear specifications on which "optional" fields will trigger which rebate payments.

-ELY COMPLETED REVIEW UP TO THIS SECTION.
-WILL COMPLETE REVIEW OF THIS FULL ELEMENT LATER.

 Definitions for Standard Data Sets
 **********************************